 To sum it up: If you can bootstrap, and if you're working on an idea that doesn't really require venture scale, at least in the beginning, in order to be truly successful, by all means bootstrap away.

-This is obviously less hassle - you don't have anyone else to answer to, and you can operate your company peacefully.
+This is obviously less hassle.
+You don't have anyone else to answer to, and you can operate your company peacefully.
 There's no reason to panic.

 It's not that all VC money is bad.
 You just have to know how to be careful.
+Understanding the difference between smart money and dumb money becomes critical if you do decide to raise venture capital, as the wrong investors can destroy your company even with good products.

 Key Takeaways